Iconic Waldorf Astoria New York Reopening Spring 2025 (Hopefully)

 Waldorf Astoria New York to open after renovation

-The Waldorf Astoria New York is expected to reopen as of very late 2024.
+The Waldorf Astoria New York is expected to reopen as of the spring of 2025.
 However, the hotel isn’t yet accepting reservations, so I’m skeptical about this timeline sticking.

 Whenever the Waldorf Astoria New York does reopen, it’ll be completely different than before.
 While the hotel initially had more than 1,400 rooms, the reimagined property will have 375 hotel rooms and 375 residences.
 Not only will the hotel be way smaller than before, but the size of the rooms is also increasing drastically, with rooms now starting at around 600 square feet, which is very generously sized.

 With the redesign, the goal is to maintain the initial charm of the property, while also making it feel fresh, and greatly improving technology.
 Oddly, exact details about what amenities we can expect in the hotel portion of the property are still limited, but below are some renderings.
-If the hotel does in fact open in late 2024, presumably bookings will become available soon.
+If the hotel does in fact open in the spring of 2025, presumably bookings will become available soon.

 Waldorf Astoria New York exterior rendering